m-bock/fields-and-cases/README.md

 We use those types in other codebases that are written in different languages.
 Now we want to have a flexible yet automated way to generate the equivalent data types in those languages.
 We'll do so as an example for Rust and for TypeScript.
-The library is language agnostic and can be used for any language.
+However the library is language agnostic and can be used for any language.

 ### Define types representing code of target languages

-First we define a types that represents the type expressions of the target languages.
+First we define a type that represents the type expressions of the target languages.
 In this demo it's a simple newtype wrapper around Text.
 That already works very well, but you could also define and use a custom AST type instead.
 Most importantly it needs an instance of `FnC.IsTypeExpr`.